OpenID Connect Client-Initiated Backchannel Authentication (CIBA)¶

 const permissionStatement = { "nonce": "dW5pcXVlIHZhbHVl", // Must be unique "id": "YmFza2V0IGlk", // Your reference "payments": [ { "paymentId": "cGF5bWVudCBpZA", // Your reference "amount": "123.45", "currency": "NOK", "creditorName": "Scrooge McDuck" } ] } // Example implementation of a b64 URL Safe Encoder function b64URLSafeEncode(stringData) { return btoa(stringData) .replace(/\+/g, "-") .replace(/\//g, "_") .replace(/=/g, ""); } b64URLSafeEncode( JSON.stringify( permissionStatement ) ); // -> "eyJub25jZSI6ImRXNXBjWFZsSUhaaGJIVmwiLCJpZCI6IlltRnphMlYwSUdsayIsInBheW1lbnRzIjpbeyJwYXltZW50SWQiOiJjR0Y1YldWdWRDQnBaQSIsImFtb3VudCI6IjEyMy40NSIsImN1cnJlbmN5IjoiTk9LIiwiY3JlZGl0b3JOYW1lIjoiU2Nyb29nZSBNY0R1Y2sifV19"

-- The `nonce` must be a unique value for each permission you register.
+must be a unique value for each permission you register. - Use

-- Use `id` (basket ID) and `paymentId` as references to the payment(s) in your systems.
-These will not be shown to the end user.
+as references to the payment(s) in your systems.
+These will not be shown to the end user. - The

 -